 Four Seasons press:

 This shoot has been recognised across the pond in Australia!
 Ever After magazine have featured the shoot in their latest issue.
-They will also be running it soon online for their blog.
+They have also run it online for their blog.

 Australia always provide such amazing inspiration as they’re very much ‘fashion forward’ in the wedding world.
 Should you wish to purchase a copy of this magazine, it’s Issue 5 – Spring/Summer 2017/18 and available to buy online here.